Ming-DeMers/CSA-Website/design-plan/design-journey.md

 TODO: add more participants if necessary

+### Participant 4 (Final Submission)
+> Using your notes from above, describe your user by answering the questions below.

+1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?

+    TODO: tell us about the participant

+2. Does the user belong to your audience of the site?

+    > If “No”, what’s your strategy of associating the user test results to your audience’s needs and wants?
+How can your re-design choices based on the user tests make a better fit for the audience?

+    TODO: (Yes / No)

+### Participant 4 -- Testing Notes (Final Submission)
+> When conducting user testing, you should take notes during the test.

+TODO: participant user test notes

+TODO: add more participants if necessary

+### Participant 5 (Final Submission)
+> Using your notes from above, describe your user by answering the questions below.

+1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?

+    TODO: tell us about the participant

+2. Does the user belong to your audience of the site?

+    > If “No”, what’s your strategy of associating the user test results to your audience’s needs and wants?
+How can your re-design choices based on the user tests make a better fit for the audience?

+    TODO: (Yes / No)

+### Participant 5 -- Testing Notes (Final Submission)
+> When conducting user testing, you should take notes during the test.

+TODO: participant user test notes

+TODO: add more participants if necessary

 ## Website Revision Based on User Testing (Final Submission)
 > What changes did you make to your design based on user testing?